raspberrypilearning/fruit-salad/en/step_2.md

 ## Stamping fruit
-Scratch **Extensions** add more blocks.
-The `Pen`{:class="block3extensions"} extension allows you to draw and stamp.
+Scratch's Extensions blocks offers additional block to use.
+For instance, the `Pen`{:class="block3extensions"} block allows you to draw and stamp (copy) images.
 You're going to use the `Pen`{:class="block3extensions"} extension to create 'stamps' of a fruit sprite.

-A stamp is a copy of the sprite which you can't move.
+A stamp is a copy of the sprite which you can't move once you've stamped it.

 --- task ---
 First open the Fruit salad starter project.
 You will see a backdrop with a tablecloth and a plate.
 There's a menu sprite on the left of the stage and a fruit sprite that has fruit costumes that you'll be able to stamp onto the plate.